ajpieroni/colabination/documentation.md

 Note that all the item sprites are 50x50 pixels!

 ##### /colab-games/FrontEnd/utils
-This folder contains the most important part of the game!
-Each file has its own function.
-For example, CharacterMovement.js has code that is specific to the character movement.
-The same as the tutorial.js file contains code that pertains only to the tutorial feature of the game
+This folder contains the most essential part of the game!
+Each file has its function.
+For example, CharacterMovement.js has code specific to character movement.
+The same tutorial.js file contains code that pertains only to the tutorial feature of the game.
+Different files for different functionality helped increase the readability of code and file length.

+### Backend

+##### /colab-games/backend/app/models
+This directory contains the models for your application.
+Models in a Ruby on Rails application are used to define the structure of your database tables and the relationships between them

+##### /colab-games/backend/app/contollers
+The Rails controller is the logical center of your application.
+It coordinates the interaction between the user, the views, and the model

+##### /colab-games/backend/config/routes.rb
+This file defines the routes of your application.
+Routes are rules written to map incoming requests to controllers and actions.

+##### /colab-games/backend/db/seeds.rb
+* This file is used to populate the database with initial data during setup.

 ## Want to make improvements?